Binge-Watch for Fluency: Learn Japanese with YouTube Using These 4 Tips

 Like Langfocus, Eko Languages focuses on a ton of different languages.
 For Japanese, you can find a video for just about every language need from this channel.
 Learn Japanese while you sleep, study typical questions and answers and brush up on daily life vocabulary.
 Every video is super informative and also features Japanese and English subtitles.

 It’s pretty exciting to know that there are several different ways to learn Japanese from YouTube.
-The beauty of it is you don’t have to pay a cent and you can also access any of these great channels in your free time.
+The beauty of it is you can access any of these great channels in your free time.
 As always, finding time to practice fluency can be difficult.
-With YouTube, you can relax and binge watch as many videos as you’d like!
+With YouTube, you can relax and binge-watch as many videos as you’d like!

 Emily Casalena is a published author, freelance writer and music columnist.
 She writes about a lot of stuff, from music to films to language.